londonaicentre/.github/profile/README.md

 # London AI Centre

-The Artificial Intelligence Centre for Value-Based Healthcare ('AI Centre', or 'London AI Centre', or 'AIC') is a collaboration between NHS organisations, universities, and commercial partners, bound together by Terms of Reference and individual partnership agreements.
+The London Artificial Intelligence Centre for Value-Based Healthcare ('AI Centre', or 'London AI Centre', or 'AIC') is a collaboration between NHS organisations, universities, and commercial partners, bound together by Terms of Reference and individual partnership agreements.
 Our founding members can be seen [here](https://www.aicentre.co.uk/our-partners).

 Our engineers, scientists, and clinical data experts work across national technology and data science programmes, and undertake strategic commercial partnerships in Real-World Data and AI model development.
-As well as the work here, the AI Centre hosts the NHS Clinical AI Fellowship, and programmes of work in AI policy and strategy, and large scale NHS-commercial infrastructure collaborations.
+As well as the work found here, the AI Centre hosts the NHS Clinical AI Fellowship, and programmes of work in AI policy and strategy, and large scale NHS-commercial technology collaborations (including the [AI Deployment Engine / Federated Learning and Interoperability Platform](https://github.com/AI4VBH)).

-## D3London
-...is our GitHub organisation that hosts our work across the following functions:
+This GitHub organisation hosts our work across the following functions:
 1. Leading high-value public sector and research programmes (such as the London Secure Data Environment, and within the NHS Genomics AI Network)
 2. Collaborating on Real-World Data engineering, biomarker discovery, and SaMD development with commercial partners
 3. In-house Research & Development, including:
-    - **Discovery** through research and analytics in cutting edge healthcare domains
+    - Health data research and analytics in cutting edge domains
-    - **Developing** open source tooling, code, and AI models to benefit the NHS
+    - Developing open source tooling, code, and AI models to benefit the NHS
-    - **Deploying** our tooling, pipelines, and models into NHS pathways, and monitoring/measuring their impact
+    - Deployment into NHS pathways, and monitoring/measuring impact

 We work within the NHS, and directly with source data systems.
-This gives us unprecedented capabilities for building safe and ethical solutions across the entire vertical of data-driven solutions - in population health, Software-as-Medical-Device, and Real-World Data.
+This gives us unprecedented capabilities for building safe and ethical solutions across the entire vertical of data-driven solutions - in population health, AI devices, clinical trials, and Real-World Data.
 In this way, we maximise the value of NHS data for patients and for the healthcare system.

 </br>